maiertech/website/src/routes/posts/optimizing-lint-staged-config-js-for-prettier/index.md

 eslint --fix
 ```

-terminates correctly if it does not receive any files as argument,
+terminates correctly if it does not receive any files as arguments,

 ```bash
 prettier --write